 Keep your weather app in hand to keep a close eye on forecasts and change routes or stop if conditions get bad.
 Make sure you keep your phones charged and consider buying a cheaper pay-as-you-go phone for emergencies.

 If you are planning on traveling with kids, it can be challenging to always entertain them.
 Read our related blog to learn how: How to Entertain Your Kids While Staying at an RV Park

 Make Your Reservation at Our RV Park

 Following these safety tips will give you some peace of mind on the road.
-If you’re looking for an RV park that’s feature-packed and convenient, contact Hoover Met Complex to make a reservation today.
-We don’t just offer spaces, but power, sewer, and water hook-ups, park-wide WiFi access, convenient locations and much more.
-Find out more about what our event center can offer.
+If you’re looking for an RV park that’s feature-packed and convenient, contact the Hoover Met Complex RV Park to make a reservation today.
+We don’t just offer spaces, but power, sewer, and water hook-ups, park-wide WiFi access, weekly trash service, and access to multiple amenities within our Complex, while being located near premier shopping, unique attractions, and great restaurants.
+Find out more about what the Hoover Met Complex offers.